okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sharing-cert/generate-new-credential/index.md

 title: Generate a new credential for the source app
 ---

-Using the source app's ID, generate a new credential for the source app:
+Using the source app's ID, generate a new application key credential for the source app:

 Request: `POST /api/v1/apps/0oa8ae1t5yev2ajDs0h7/credentials/keys/generate?validityYears=2`